kslifer/wordpress-on-gcp-free-tier/README.md

   - [terraform-pipeline.yaml](terraform-pipeline.yaml)
   - [terraform-import.yaml](terraform-import.yaml)
   - [wordpress-pipeline.yaml](wordpress-pipeline.yaml)
 - The MySQL VM needs to occasionally be patched.
 The OS Patch Management service is configured, but patch deployment jobs need to be manually configured and executed.
+Alternatively, SSH into the VM and run `sudo apt update` then `sudo apt upgrade` (`Y` to acknowledge changes).
+Then `sudo reboot` once completed.
-Updates to MariaDB also need to be manually applied.
+- Updates to MariaDB need to be manually applied.
 - Since the Wordpress frontend is immutable, updates to the Wordpress core, themes, and plugins are disabled and need to be performed through the CI/CD pipeline instead of the Wordpress Dashboard.
 This requires occasionally configuring the new zip file URLs, then triggering the app pipeline to deploy an updated container to the Cloud Run service.
 - Updates to the Wordpress core require a change to the Dockerfile to pull the new upstream image (in addition to configuring the new zip file URL).